-Join Bryan O'Neil Hughes for an in-depth discussion in this video Pulling it all together in a single image, part of Lightroom and Photoshop: Black-and-White Photography.
+Join Bryan O'Neil Hughes for an in-depth discussion in this video Pulling it all together in a single image, part of Lightroom Classic CC and Photoshop: Black and White Photography.

 - Okay, we've covered a lot of ground.…We've talked about a lot of different features…over a variety of different products…and I wanted to wrap things up…by walking through one file…and just sort of going through…a whole bunch of the things we've learned.…So here we are in the Library in Lightroom…and there's this file here.…It's relatively low resolution…which makes it a prime candidate for black and white…because we're gonna hide some of the artifacts.…It's from a mobile phone,…which is a very common use case.…We could pass it through a RAW workflow…even though it's not a RAW file…and if you don't have this file,…you certainly have other ones you could use.…